- Field Clerk - Public Policy

 A second lasting area of my research focuses on the most vulnerable in our society: children.
 My research asks the simple question: Why do governments consistently under invest in the programs that benefit children?
 For 2020-2022 I was awarded a Learning Sciences Exchange Fellowship to work with a team of 15 early childhood scientists, policymakers, journalists, entrepreneurs, and entertainers to bring science to fruition.
 This collaboration brings people with divergent expertise together to create new work that advances early education and care.
 In Universal Preschool: Policy Change, Stability, and the Pew Charitable Trusts (SUNY Press 2009; awarded the Virginia Hodgkinson Research Prize) I explain why state governments invested in pre-kindergarten education, a rare victory for children.
 I studied a similar policy passed in New Zealand (awarded the Ian Axford Fellowship in Public Policy to understand why New Zealander chose to fund universal early childhood education rather than a targeted program (Bushouse 2008, 2009).
-Currently I am working on a book manuscript focusing on the role of foundations and philanthropists in social movements and policies for children in the U.S. from 1900 - 2015.
-Utilizing New York Times coverage, Congressional Hearings, and historical documents, we analyze policy processes for child labor, child health and nutrition, child abuse, and early education).
+Currently I am working on a book manuscript focusing on the role of foundations and philanthropists in social movements and policy advocacy for children in the U.S. from 1900 - 2015 across four policy domains (child labor, child health and nutrition, child abuse, and early education).
 This historical approach of the roles of advocates, foundations and philanthropists, and policy actors over time and incorporating cross-domain interactions seeks to answer the question of when and how the U.S. succeeded and failed to advance policies to support improving the lives of children.

 Area of Study: